OWASP/www-chapter-indianapolis/index.md

 ---

 ## Welcome to the OWASP Indianapolis Chapter Page!
-We meet quarterly.
-Check out the Social Links to learn more ->
+We currently meet quarterly.
+Check out the Social Links to learn more.

 <!-- Standard Chapter Page Template